anton-kovachev/agriculture-advisor-mcp/README.md

 ### Install Claude Code

-Install Claude Code AI agent and attach the MCP server to it with the following command claude mcp add --transport http agriculture-advisor {ngrok_url}
+Install Anthropic's Claude Code AI agent and attach the MCP server to it with the following command claude mcp add --transport http agriculture-advisor {ngrok_url}

 ### Open Claude